Download the all-new Republic app:

 Advertisement

-While deal’s fate remained uncertain, enactment could give President Donald Trump and lawmakers of both parties a chance to crow about a rare legislative achievement during a bitterly divisive period dominated by Democrats’ drive toward impeaching Trump .
+While the deal’s fate remained uncertain, enactment could give President Donald Trump and lawmakers of both parties a chance to crow about a rare legislative achievement during a bitterly divisive period dominated by Democrats’ drive toward impeaching Trump .

 Advertisement

-It would also raise federal minimum for buying tobacco products to 21 from its current 18, including for electronic smoking devices, aides said.
-It would provide $20 billion over five years to finance community health centers, which provide medical care to millions of lower-earning people in thousands of towns, and take steps toward limiting growth of prescription drug prices.
+It would also raise the federal minimum age for buying tobacco products to 21 from its current 18, including for electronic smoking devices, aides said.
+It would provide $20 billion over five years to finance community health centers, which provide medical care to millions of lower-earning people in thousands of towns, and take steps toward limiting the growth of prescription drug prices.

 Advertisement